Parental Leave Singapore 2026: How to Stack All Leave Types

 Entitlements:

-• Father: 4 weeks paternity leave + 6 weeks SPL (both government-reimbursed).
+- Father: 4 weeks paternity leave + 5 weeks SPL (Phase 2 default split, both government-reimbursed).

-• Each parent: 6 days CCL and 6 days Unpaid Infant Care Leave available.
+- Each parent: 6 days CCL and 12 days Unpaid Infant Care Leave available (the 2024 increase from 6 to 12 days applies).

 Combined paid coverage in the first year: 22 weeks — shorter than biological cases because adoption leave is 12 weeks (not 16), but still substantial.